Ice cream for cats

 Every kitty deserves a treat now and then.
 And instead of letting your cat lick from your own popsicle on those hot summer days, why not make him his own ice cream?
 It’s the purrfect treat for your cat in the summer and it’s easy to make.

 Be prepared to get your cat hooked on delicious ice cream!

 Ice cream for cats: the steps

 - It all begins with popsicle molds which are very easy to find in stores or online.
-If you don’t want your kitty to have a lot of ice cream, think about getting a small size mold.
-You can of course get a taller one and not have your cat eat it the whole thing.
+You have them in all kinds if fun figures these days.
+If you don’t want your kitty to eat a lot of ice cream, think about getting a small size mold (you of course can get a bigger one and not have your cat eat everything).

-- For the ingredient use water based canned salmon or tuna.
-You could use other fish or even meat, as long as it’s water based and not in oil.
+- As ingredient use water based canned salmon or tuna.
+You could use other fish or even meat, as long as it’s water based and not oil.

 - You can also add the fish or meat itself.
-Put it in the blender so that it’s easy to lick from the popsicle and add it with the broth (or even add a little extra water).
+Put it in the blender to make it more a mousse (so that it’s easier to lick from the popsicle) and add it with the water (or even add a little extra water).

-The first time I had an ice lolly, I wasn’t really sure if I liked it.
+The first time I had ice cream, I wasn’t really sure if I liked it.
 But after the second one I knew I LOVED it!
 My humom tried two different flavors, salmon and tuna.
-Both delicious!
+I love tuna the most!